pgreze/feature-flag-plugin/README.md

 ## TODO

-- test with android-library and groovy syntax
+- rename switch (reserved keyword in Java) to flag and rename fswitch function
-- improve DSL avoiding mapOf
+- work on compilation avoidance and late generation compared to build config?
 - write plugin tests